op7ic/EDR-Testing-Script/README.md

 # EDR-Testing-Script

-This repository contains simple script to test EDR solutions against few Mitre ATT&CK framework tests along with few others.
+This repository contains simple script to test EDR solutions against Mitre ATT&CK/LOLBAS/Invoke-CradleCrafter frameworks.
 This project is very much in its infancy right now.
 It is written as a single batch script so it can be easily uploaded and run (as opposed to un-zipped, compiled and installed).
 It can run either as a normal user or as Administrator however not giving it high privilages will fail some tests.

 Right now this script only works on Windows and should work with most security endpoint solutions.